 When consultation is required

 The WHS Act identifies specific matters that trigger the need for consultation.
-These include:
+These include when:

 - identifying hazards and assessing risks arising from work

 - making decisions about ways to eliminate or minimise those risks